collective/collective.elasticsearch/docs/index.rst

 Compatibility
 -------------

-Only works on Plone 5 with Dexterity types.
+Only unit tested with Plone 5 with Dexterity types and archetypes.

+It should also work with Plone 4.3 and Plone 5.1.

 Deployed with Elasticsearch 2.4.3